Frequently Asked Questions

 What’s the meaning behind the Eye/I design?

-The Eye is an ancient good luck amulet with the ability to reflect away any negative energy cast upon you.
-The word I serves as a reminder that you are most powerful and grounded when you believe in yourself.
-Melissa purposely stamps each circle charm by hand with an Eye and I in the shape of a lower case i letter to honor the Rule of Three; It’s an Eye-I-i AMulet.
+The Eye is an ancient good luck amulet with the ability to reflect away any negative energy cast upon you back in the direction it came from.
+The word I serves as a reminder that you are in charge of your life, and it’s your energy that gives the I AMulet power and purpose.
+Melissa intentionally stamps each circle charm by hand with the Eye and I in the shape of a lower case i letter to honor the Rule of Three; It’s an Eye-I-i AMulet.

 Why isn’t the design blackened like most hand-stamped jewelry?